Limited Time Offer:

 How does inflation impact small businesses?

 Inflation isn’t always a bad thing and is something that occurs in every healthy economy.
-The problem arises when inflation happens too quickly and businesses cannot adjust.
-As a small business owner, leveraging business problem-solving techniques can help mitigate these issues and keep yourself competitive.
+The problem arises when inflation happens too quickly and businesses cannot adjust to the following effects.

 Increased costs